 Federal law requires that students’ requests for academic adjustments, auxiliary aids, and other accommodations be determined on a case-by-case basis.
-This guideline was created to facilitate the individualized review of each student’s request and to assist Student Disability Services (SDS) in developing an appropriate accommodation plan together with the student.
+The guideline below was created to facilitate the individualized review of each student’s request and to assist Student Disability Services (SDS) in developing an appropriate accommodation plan together with the student.

 The following information is generally needed in order to determine the most appropriate accommodations: